vishnupriyancode/pytest_project_02--_UI-Framework-master/README.md

    - Includes requests for testing all endpoints
    - Auto-generates requests for each JSON file

+## Configuration

+The project uses a centralized configuration system in the `config` directory:

+- `settings.py`: Contains all application settings
+- `logging_config.py`: Configures logging for different components

+Key configuration options:
+- API and Frontend ports
+- File processing settings
+- Logging levels and formats
+- Security settings
+- Database configuration

 ## Setup Instructions

 ### Prerequisites

 - Python 3.8 or newer
 - pip (Python package manager)
+- Node.js and npm (for frontend)
 - Postman (optional, for testing)

 ### Installation